jeangoisse/CE-Boomspears/README.md

 **Do you have more plans to update the mod ?**

-Yes, I plan to do EMP and Prometheum version of boomspears, and also add a way to repurpose a grenade into a boomspears.
+Yes, I plan to do EMP and Prometheum version of boomspears, and also add a way to repurpose a grenade into a boomspear.
 I also do have plans for a more fleshed and sensitive Tribal rebalance and overhaul.

 ### Special Thanks